epiforecasts/EpiNow2/README.md

 data is available on cases by date of onset and instead uses cases by date of report.
 These are then imputed to case counts by date of infection using an uncertain reporting delay and incubation period.
-Right truncation of cases is dealt with internally by `{EpiNow}`, as is propogating uncertainty from all inputs into the final parameter estimates (helping to mitigate spurious findings).
+Right truncation of cases is dealt with internally by `{EpiNow2}`, as is propogating uncertainty from all inputs into the final parameter estimates (helping to mitigate spurious findings).
 Time-varying estimates of the reproduction number are estimated using the